martins-jean/Event-Driven-Serverless-ETL-in-AWS/README.md

 ## Project objectives

 1. To collect the raw data, we will use an Amazon S3 landing bucket.
+2. To create a data catalog, an AWS Glue crawler will crawl the S3 bucket JSON files.
-2. To receive notifications when a PUT event happens, we will configure an Amazon S3 Event Notification: this will send notification messages to the AWS Lambda function.
+3. To receive notifications when a PUT event happens, we will configure an Amazon S3 Event Notification: this will send notification messages to the AWS Lambda function.
-3. To ingest the data from the data lake and into the data warehouse, we will use an AWS Glue workflow which is invoked by the Lambda function and launches a Glue ETL job.
-The job will encapsulate a script that connects to the data source (S3), processes it and then writes it out to the data target (Redshift).
+4. To ingest the data from the data lake and into the data warehouse, we will use an AWS Glue workflow which is invoked by the Lambda function and launches a Glue ETL job.
+The job will encapsulate a script that connects to the data source (S3), processes it, and then writes it out to the data target (Redshift).
-4.

-3. An AWS Glue crawler can crawl multiple data stores to populate the AWS Glue Data Catalog with tables.
-ETL jobs, which you define in AWS Glue, use these Data Catalog tables as sources and targets.
-4. An AWS Glue job encapsulates a script that connects to your source data, processes it, and then writes it out to your data target.
-6. In AWS Glue, you can use workflows to create and visualize complex ETL activities that involve multiple crawlers, jobs, and triggers.
-7. Each workflow manages the run and monitoring of all of its jobs and crawlers.
-As a workflow runs each component, it records progress and status.
-8. AWS Glue jobs issue COPY statements against Amazon Redshift to achieve maximum throughput.
-These commands require that the Amazon Redshift cluster access Amazon S3 as a staging directory.
-9. You can connect to the Amazon Redshift database using the built-in query editor, SQL client tool or built-in Data API.
+5. To access the data, the end users can rely on the Redshift built-in query editor, the SQL client tool or the built-in Data API.

 ## Reproducibility Guidelines